 At the more biological end of the spectrum, we have researchers working with whole cells to understand the basis of diseases including heart disease, diabetes and cancer.

-If you would like a member of the School of Biochemistry to visit your school or community group, please email Hannah King to arrange it.
+If you would like a member of the School of Biochemistry to visit your school or community group, please email Alex Thompson to arrange it.